iwor/iwor2018/program/index.md

 ______

-## SSBSE Challenge
+## IWOR Challenge

-The highly sucessful SSBSE challenge continues at IWOR'18.
+The highly sucessful IWOR challenge continues at IWOR'18.
 Are you up for the task?
 Check our <a href="../challenge" target="_blank">challenge call</a> to see how you can apply and win up to <b>€1000</b>.

 ______